Skues/Skues/README.md

 ## 👋 Hello, I'm Alfie

+Full stack Developer with a strong interest in backend development.
+Experience with Python, Go, Javascript, Typescript, React, C# and more.

+- Currently learning about interpreters and coding one inside Go.
+- Check out my repos to see ongoing projects.
 <!--
 **Skues/Skues** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.